mcbtaguiad/marktaguiad.dev/app/content/post/tf-tofu-proxmox.md

 }
 ```

-To make it more secure variable are set in a different file (terraform.tfvars, variables.tf).
+To make it more secure, variable are set in a different file (terraform.tfvars, variables.tf).

 Define the variables.